Please note that the copy function is not enabled for this field.

 Key exclusion criteria

-The following exclusion criteria will be used: (a) presence of other neurological disorder, (b) history of psychotic disorder, (c) current alcohol or drug abuse, and (d) insufficient English language or cognitive capacity to provide informed consent and/or complete questionnaires or therapy tasks.
+The following exclusion criteria will be used: (a) presence of serious neurological disorder other than TBI, (b) history of psychotic disorder, (c) current alcohol or drug abuse, and (d) insufficient English language or cognitive capacity to provide informed consent and complete questionnaires and therapy tasks.

 Study design